meteor/meteor/content/data-loading.md

 In this code snippet we can see two important techniques for subscribing in Blaze templates:

-1. Calling `this.subscribe()` (rather than `Meteor.subscribe`), which attaches a special `this.subscriptionsReady()` function to the template instance, which is true when this and other subscriptions are ready.
+1. Calling `this.subscribe()` (rather than `Meteor.subscribe`), which attaches a special `subscriptionsReady()` function to the template instance, which is true when all subscriptions made inside this template are ready.

-2. Calling `this.autorun` sets up a reactive context which will re-initialize the subscription whenever the reactive data source `this.getListId()` changes.
+2. Calling `this.autorun` sets up a reactive context which will re-initialize the subscription whenever the reactive function `this.getListId()` changes.

 <h3 id="fetching">Fetching data</h3>

-Subscribing to data puts it in your client-side collections.
-To use the data in your user interface, you need to query those collections for that data.
+Subscribing to data puts it in your client-side collection.
+To use the data in your user interface, you need to query your client-side collection.
 There are a few important rules of thumb when doing this.

 1. Always use the same query to fetch the data from the collection that you use to publish it.